 - bilingual education in not widely available

 True, one-to-one plans might be useful for students, maybe, if everything else has been satisfactorily addressed.
-Same with personalized education---I am sure that would benefit some students, if it is well done.
-First, though, let's do something so that all students can start school with appropriately-sized vocabularies and come to school each day with a full stomach.
+Same with personalized education — I am sure that would benefit some, perhaps many, students, if it is well done.
+First, though, let's do something so that all students can start school ready to be successful and can come to school each day with a full stomach.

 You might say "But we can do both at the same time.
 We can get kids good breakfasts and tablets".
 Never mind that what we need to do is address the reasons that so many students depend on school for their breakfast.
 Maybe while we are fixing childhood poverty, some researchers can get some data on the educational outcomes of one-to-one plans versus the outcomes for other uses of the same amount of money.
 Then, we can decide which is the better use of the money.